xannnimal/Fosters_inverse_mSSS/README.md

 - `do_fos=FALSE` and `do_msss=TRUE` will execute mSSS
 - `do_fos=FALSE` and `do_msss=FALSE` is not allowed and will raise an error

 This implementation of Foster's Inverse automatically used the Empirical method for estimating noise covariance included with MNE-Python.
-For more details, alternative implementations, and Foster's Inverse with SSS, see this [Repository](https://github.com/xannnimal/fosters_inverse_sss/tree/main)
+For more details and alternative noise covariance methods, see this [Repository](https://github.com/xannnimal/fosters_inverse_sss/tree/main)

 3. `Example_run.py` shows how to implement the above to functions to preprocess MEG data